What is Probate?

 What does Probate cost?

-Probate office application related fees are about $360 (in 2017).
-Our standard DIY Probate Kit is a bit over $100.
+Probate office application related fees are about $360 (in 2018).
+Our standard DIY Probate Kit is $99 + post.

 If you get a lawyer to prepare the application their fees seem to be around $4000 (but it depends on the estate being wound up).